PrinceOfPuppers/smart-home-server/devices/atmega16u2-monitor/README.md

 ./check_fuses.sh.sh
 ```

 Fuses only need to be set once per device.
-Fimware can be uploaded by running the following.
+Firmware can be uploaded by running the following.
 ```
 ./build.sh
 ```

 The build relies [Hoodloader2](https://github.com/NicoHood/HoodLoader2) and [Hid Project](https://github.com/NicoHood/HID).
-The former makes the Atmega16u2 compatible with arduino's bulid system and the latter is a library which manages the RawHID interface.
+The former makes the Atmega16u2 compatible with Arduino's build system and the latter is a library which manages the RawHID interface.

 ### UDEV and Testing
-A UDEV rule must be added for linux to know what to do with the USB device, smart-home-server does this automatically when installed.
-For local testing, a udev rule can be added by running the following script (once).
+A UDEV rule must be added for Linux to know what to do with the USB device, smart-home-server does this automatically when installed.
+For local testing, a UDEV rule can be added by running the following script (once).
 ```
 ./udev.sh
 ```